apptainer/apptainer-userdocs/quick_start.rst

-      sign        Attach a cryptographic signature to an image test        Run the user-defined tests within a container verify      Verify cryptographic signatures attached to an image version     Show the version for apptainer
+      sign        Attach a cryptographic signature to an image test        Run the user-defined tests within a container verify      Verify cryptographic signatures attached to an image version     Show the version for Apptainer

     Examples:
       $ apptainer help <command> [<subcommand>]